Probate and Planning

 Do not try to change your will by simply crossing out language or writing in new provisions.
 Crossing out language raises the question of whether you intended to revoke your whole will or just a part of it.
-Writing new provisions will be ineffective unless the provisions are signed by you and two witnesses.
+Writing new provisions will be ineffective unless the proper procedures are followed, including that the new provisions are signed by you and two witnesses.

 A will is effective until you change, revoke, or cancel it, so it is a good idea to periodically review your will.